 You might find yourself researching online for good phrases to use in your headlines.
 This can work, but often you will find yourself landing on very common vernacular, cliche phrases that by virtue of their common use will turn people away.
 If your headline is common the assumption is that the article is too.

 People thrive on variety, so if they come to your site and see five “how to” headlines in a row, you will start to lose them.
 Words are always read within the context of the other words and elements around them.
 Repeat themes too often and they all start to look the same.

 Shorter Is Better

-We (me and our editor Steph) spend a lot of time during our headline writing brainstorming sessions simply trying to remove words from our headlines.
+We spend a lot of time during our headline writing brainstorming sessions simply trying to remove words from our headlines.
 Often taking unnecessary words out of your headline so you are left with only what is mandatory, results in the best headline.

 It is difficult to stick to this rule, but nonetheless, it’s a good one.
 Fewer words make greater impact.
 There’s more whitespace around fewer words, which focuses attention on the words.
 There is less to read, so apathy and laziness isn’t going to strike.
 It just works.

 Your headlines should be in active tense, not passive.
 If you see an “ing” word, like for example “Planning”, it should be made active, like “Plan”.
 It takes some practice, but eventually you will start to see passive tense and it will annoy you.